-Step 22 - Water in the concrete around the posts if applicable.
-Mix the concrete with a shovel following the directions for the concrete you purchased and eliminating air bubbles.
+• Step 24 - Water in the concrete around the posts according to the directions for the concrete you purchased.
+Thoroughly mix the concrete with a shovel or other tool.
+Add water and more dry concrete as may be needed to make the wet concrete level with or just below grade, then smooth the top surface with a trowel.
 Be sure not to move the unit around while the concrete is curing (about 24 hours depending upon concrete used and weather conditions).
+After the concrete dries you can remove the temporary 2x4's from the bottom of the posts.

-Note: If installing a pressure treated pine kit, do not paint or stain until the wood is dry.
+Please Note: If installing a pressure treated pine kit, do not paint or stain until the wood is dry.